Shutt Law Firm’s Elder Law Attorneys Can Assist with Power of Attorney, Medical Power of Attorney, Guardianship and More

 - If Alzheimer’s or other serious medical condition is an issue, you may want to ask the lawyer about Guardianship.
 In the event of incapacity, a guardian assists the senior by making important decisions when the senior is no longer able.

 - Attention must be taken when seniors transfer assets.
 Transferring money or a house can have negative tax consequences or even affect eligibility for public benefits assistance.
-Contacting an attorney with experience in assisting seniors may be a good idea in making transfers of assets.
+Contacting an estate planning attorney with experience in assisting seniors may be a good idea in making transfers of assets.